SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 URL: https://github.com/SamuelSchlesinger/anonymous-credit-tokens

+# Terminology Glossary

+This glossary provides quick definitions of key terms used throughout this document:

+**ACT (Anonymous Credit Tokens)**: The privacy-preserving authentication protocol specified in this document.

+**Blind Signature**: A cryptographic signature where the signer signs a message without seeing its content.

+**Change Token**: A new token issued for the remaining balance after a partial spend.

+**Credit**: A numerical unit of authorization that can be spent by clients.

+**Domain Separator**: A unique string used to ensure cryptographic isolation between different deployments.

+**Element**: A point in the Ristretto255 elliptic curve group.

+**Issuer**: The entity that creates and signs credit tokens.

+**Nullifier**: A unique value revealed during spending that prevents double-spending of the same token.

+**Partial Spending**: The ability to spend less than the full value of a token and receive change.

+**Scalar**: An integer modulo the group order q, used in cryptographic operations.

+**Sigma Protocol**: An interactive zero-knowledge proof protocol following a commit-challenge-response pattern.

+**Token**: A cryptographic credential containing a BBS signature and associated data (A, e, k, r, c).

+**Unlinkability**: The property that transactions cannot be correlated with each other or with token issuance.

 # Acknowledgments

 The authors would like to thank the Crypto Forum Research Group for their valuable feedback and suggestions.
 Special thanks to the contributors who provided implementation guidance and security analysis.

 This work builds upon the foundational research in anonymous credentials and zero-knowledge proofs by numerous researchers in the cryptographic community, particularly the work on BBS signatures by Boneh, Boyen, and Shacham, and keyed-verification anonymous credentials by Chase, Meiklejohn, and Zaverucha.